 This antibiotic is effective with a single dose.
-If you have liver disease, or kidney disease, this medicine should be use with caution.
+If you have liver or kidney disease, this medication should be use with caution.

-Side effects may include: Stomach painRashNausea or vomitingDiarrhea
+Side effects may include: Abdominal painRashNausea or vomitingDiarrhea

-This antibiotic is usually given for seven days.
+This antibiotic is usually given for 7 days.
 It is just as effective as a single dose of azithromycin.
-It should not be used in children less than 8 years old or in pregnancy.
+It should not be used in children less than 8 years old or during pregnancy.

 Side effects may include: Nausea or vomitingSensitivity to sunlightDiarrheaDecreased appetite

 These antibiotics are usually given for 7 days.

 Side effects may include: Nausea or vomitingDiarrheaConstipationRashCramping, loss of appetite (erythromycin)Headache, lightheadedness, insomnia (levofloxacin, ofloxacin)

 Chlamydia—CDC fact sheet.
 Centers for Disease Control and Prevention website.
 Available at:

 http://www.cdc.gov/std/chlamydia/STDFact-chlamydia-detailed.htm.
 Updated January 7, 2014.
 Accessed July 31, 2014.